franneck94/HelperBox/docs/Mainteam.md

 - The following enemies are displayed in the table whenever their distance is less than 1000
     - Nearby Aatxe
         - Target Button
-        - If already hexed, the text in table is colored red-ish
+        - If already hexed, the text in the table is colored red-ish
     - Nearby Skeles
-        - Text in table is colored blue-ish
+        - Text in the table is colored blue-ish
     - Nearby Dryder
-        - Text in table is colored orange-ish
+        - Text in the table is colored orange-ish